 • taking action to enable all children and young people to have the best outcomes.

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.

-If you have any concerns regarding the welfare of a pupil, please report it to a designated Safeguarding Leader (DSL) Mr Scott or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.
+If you have any concerns regarding the welfare of a pupil, please report it to a designated Safeguarding Leader (DSL) Miss Thompson or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.

 One of our key priorities is teaching children to keep themselves safe.
 This is done through the curriculum all year round.